This set of Surveying Multiple Choice Questions & Answers (MCQs) focuses on “Survey Adjustments and Errors Theory – Laws of Weights”.

 d) Probability equation

 Explanation: The laws of weight are established based on the method of least squares in which it describes the true value among the list of possible errors.
-It consist the sum of squares with minimum residual error.
+It consists of the sum of squares with a minimum residual error.

 2. In the laws of weight, weight is inversely proportional to length.